m2paulc/react-todo-list/README.md

 - NewTodoForm - this component should render a form with one text input for the task to be created.
 When this form is submitted, a new Todo component should be created.
 - Todo- this component should display a div with the task of the todo.
 For each Todo component, there should also be a button with the text “X” that when clicked, removes the todo.

+## Part 3 - Todo App - Editing

+It’s time to edit some todos!

+- Each Todo component should also display a button with the text “edit” that when clicked, displays a form with the task of the todo as an input and a button to submit the form.
+When the form is submitted, the task of the text should be updated and the form should be hidden.

+- Alongside each Todo, add a button with the text “Mark as completed”.
+When this button is clicked, add a strike through the text of the todo.
+- Instead of a button, refactor your application so that the todo itself can be clicked to mark it as completed.
+Add a strikethrough style to the Todo if it is completed.
+A user can toggle it on and off by clicking.
+- Save your todos in localStorage and retrieve them when the page loads.